SukhjinderArora/shared-list/README.md

 # SharedList

-Create and share lists without signin or signup.
+Create and share lists with anyone without signin or signup